bcombinator/path-union/README.md

 ## Usage
-Given two paths find the union between them.
+Given two paths create a new union path.